WWDC in detail.

 Public Transportation and Parking

-Bay Area Rapid Transit (BART) and MUNI provide light rail service throughout San Francisco and neighboring cities, with stations two blocks from Moscone West.
+BART and MUNI provide transportation throughout San Francisco and neighboring cities, with stations two blocks from Moscone West.
 If you’re staying south of San Francisco, Caltrain offers frequent stops at the 4th & King Station (approximately one mile from Moscone West).
-View map.

 826 Howard Street